rust-lang/book/src/ch06-01-enums.md

 ```

 This enum represents the kind of an IP address.
 There are two major standards
-used for IP addresses: version four, and version six.
+used for IP addresses: version four and version six.
 Any IP address can be either
-a version four address, or a version six address.
-But it cannot be both kinds at
+a version four address or a version six address, but it cannot be both kinds at
 the same time.
 This is where enums get their name: they allow us to enumerate all
 of the possible kinds that our value can have.